Updated 30 November 2021

 - Companies with relatively small financing needs (from €10,000 to €50,000) can apply for a small credit scheme called the Kleine Kredieten Corona garantieregeling (KKC).
 The loans will be provided by the banks and have an interest rate of up to 4%.

-- If you are a starting or existing business owner in the Netherlands and need credit, you may be eligible for microcredit.
+- You may be eligible for microcredit if you are a starting or existing business owner in the Netherlands

 If you need more guidance, check out the FAQ for entrepreneurs.